 Setting up a Social Media account as a university employee:

 It is better to ask for help, than to make a mistake that is hard to undo.
-For help with setting up a social media account, please contact the UIS Office of Web Services at: email@example.com
+For help with setting up a social media account, please contact the UIS Office of Web Services.

 When setting up the name for your account, please be specific by using the name of your department or service.
-Do not use the name Illinois Springfield alone without also adding a specific reference to your purpose.
-For example, use Biology @ Illinois Springfield for the name of your Facebook account.
+Do not use the name University of Illinois Springfield or UIS alone without also adding a specific reference to your purpose.
+For example, use UIS Biology for the name of your Facebook Page or Group.

 - See our Guidelines for Using Facebook